-JL: As a minimum, all SAR members must maintain current first aid and CPR cards.
+As a minimum, all SAR members must maintain current first aid and CPR cards.
 Some teams outside of our county require EMT certification.
 The reality of wilderness SAR is that our subjects are either stable or deceased when we arrive.
-Advanced Life Support is not practical an alpine environments when the rescuer must carry everything.
-It is more likely that first aid/CPR skills will be used for fellow rescuers rather than for our rescuees.
+ALS is not practical in an alpine environment when everything must be carried by the rescuer.
+It is more likely that first aid/CPR skills will be used for fellow rescuers, rather than for our rescuees.
 This being said, there are ALS resources available via aviation which can be deployed in wilderness environments, weather permitting.
-Air medics, also SAR volunteers, staff the county's rescue ships, and can provide significant medical resources to the wilderness rescuer.
+The Air Medics, also SAR volunteers, staff the county's rescue ships, and can provide significant medical resources to the wilderness rescuer.

-As for wilderness rescue equipment, San Bernardino County and most other counties have just about anything required to pull off any wilderness rescue scenario—hundreds of feet of rope, artificial climbing protection, litters, etc. This includes specialty environments like caves and mines (two separate disciplines whose only relationship is that they both occur underground).
+As for wilderness rescue equipment, San Bernardino County and most other counties have just about anything required to pull off any wilderness rescue scenario.
+This includes hundreds of feet of rope, artificial climbing protection, litters and related materiel.
+This includes specialty environments like caves and mines (Two separate disciplines whose only relationship is that they both occur underground).

 LET: What types of technologies work for you; AEDs, GPS, FLIR, night vision or image enhancing, electronic mapping?

-JL: It has been my experience that simpler is better.
+As far as technology goes, it has been my experience that simpler is better.
 This goes for items in the field as well as in the command post.
-We often operate in compromised environments where the command post is without Internet access or even reliable phone access.
+We often operate in compromised environments where the command post is without internet access or even reliable phone access (wired or wireless).
 All early communication is via radio.
 Over time, further resources such as satellite communications can come into use which helps with the management of resources.

-We are big GPS users.
-In fact, more than anything else, GPS has greatly improved how we manage resources.
-Teams can report accurate positions and search managers can use downloaded tracks to determine area coverage.
-However, even a “simple” GPS can introduce problems when map datums are used incorrectly or if the user is unsure of the coordinator system.
-We mostly use the universal transverse mercator coordinate system due to its ease in interpolation on a printed map.
-Aviation uses lat/lon in degrees, minutes, seconds; decimal degrees; or degrees, decimal minutes.
+We are big GPS users GPS.
+In fact, more than anything else, GPS has greatly improved the management of resources.
+Teams can report accurate positions, and search managers can use downloaded tracks to determine area coverage.
+However, even a "simple" GPS can introduce problems when map datums are incorrectly used or there is uncertainty with coordinate systems.
+We mostly use the universal transverse mercator (UTM) coordinate system due to its ease in interpolation on a printed map.
+Aviation, however, uses lat/lon in degrees, minutes, seconds; decimal degrees; or degrees, decimal minutes.
 It’s important for the rescuer to be able to meet these requirements.

-While GPS is extremely helpful, if I had to choose between a map and GPS or a map and compass, I would choose the compass every time.
+While the GPS is extremely helpful, if I had to choose between a map and GPS or a map and compass, I would choose the compass every time.
 Being able to navigate by compass is mandatory.
-They don't run out of batteries, and it has other uses (inclinometer, signal mirror, protractor).
+They don't run out of batteries, and they have other uses (inclinometer, signal mirror, protractor).

 We are big users of electronic maps.
 The current preferred package is MapTech Terrain Navigator.
-Terrain Navigator has a number of handy features for the wilderness rescuer.
+Terrain Navigator has a number of features that are useful to the wilderness rescuer.
 Its bearing plotting function is useful for tracking emergency locator transmitters (ELT) for downed aircraft.
-This feature is also useful for establishing a location of lights or sounds in the dark.
-Searchers on the ground can use their compass to determine the direction of the sound/light.
+This feature is also useful for establishing a location of lights in the dark, or sounds.
+The searchers on the ground can use their compass to determine the direction of the sound/light.
 If enough teams are able to do this, then the location can be triangulated.
-Electronic mapping allows us to print maps for each assignment and to keep a record of areas searched.
+The electronic mapping also allows us to print maps easily for all the search assignments, and to keep a record of areas searched.
 Overlays of the GPS downloads greatly help in this.